Server data from the Official MCP Registry

 TRANSPORT / PORT | stdio / 3000 | Transport selection |

-/system/myAccount is missing on some on-prem versions — provide the member identifier explicitly (CW_MEMBER_IDENTIFIER or x-cw-member-id) for "my tickets"/"my time".npm install
+/system/myAccountis missing on some on-prem versions — provide the member identifier explicitly (CW_MEMBER_IDENTIFIERorx-cw-member-id) for "my tickets"/"my time".- Discussion notes are customer-visible; internal notes are not — the tool makes this explicit.

 npm run dev # stdio via tsx